KeithIMyers/chromiumos-docs/unit_tests.md

 ## Prefer unit tests to functional tests

-[Functional tests] (sometimes also called *integration tests*) are written in Python using the [Autotest] framework.
+[Functional tests] (sometimes also called *integration tests*) are written in Go using the [Tast] framework or in Python using the [Autotest] framework.
 They run on a live Chrome OS system and verify the end-to-end functionality of multiple components.
 As a result, they do not run automatically while a build is being performed, and take substantially longer to complete than unit tests.

 Functional tests are needed to verify that different components work together.
 For example, a test that verifies that the user is able to log into Chrome